mrjo3000/mrjo3000/README.md

-- 👋 Hi, I’m @mrjo3000
+- Hi, I’m Jmo_fr
-- 👀 I’m interested in blooket hacks and normal hacks
+- I’m interested in getting a job as a staff/admin on eaglercraft servers,
-- 🌱 I’m currently learning how to do hacks
+- I’m currently learning how to make good eaglercraft servers,
-- 💞️ I’m looking to collaborate on hacks
+- I’m looking to collaborate on any eaglercraft problems or commands. :D
-- 📫 How to reach me try at 014753@cm201u.org
+- You can reach me at Jmosuxatlife@gmail.com | or the eaglercraft servers listed below! wss://mc.sealcentral.co (Mostly on creative with the username "Jmofrfr" or "Jmo") wss://arch.mc (again, usually on creative or survival with the username "Jmo_fr") [insert blobcraft ip here]
+[insert other ip's here...]

+Theres probably more servers but i dont have the ip's or i dont even know what the server IS as..

-mrjo3000/mrjo3000 is ✨ special ✨
+i am ✨ special ✨